Olian04/discord-dynamic-messages/README.md

 type OnReaction = (emoji: string, config?:IReactionConfig) => Decorator<(user: Discord.User, channel: Discord.Channel, reaction: Discord.Reaction) => void>
 ```

-OnReaction is a decorator that tells the dynamic message what functions to call in response to what emoji when a reaction is made on the coresponding "discord text message".
+OnReaction is a decorator that tells the dynamic message what functions to call in response to what emoji when a reaction is made on the corresponding "discord text message".

 ```ts
 interface IReactionConfig {